Habibitch

 Habibitch, whose real name is Lissia Benoufella, is a non-binary artist, voguing and waacking dancer of Franco-Algerian origins, formerly known as Ari de B. As a queer feminist decolonial activist, they transform dance floors into political spaces.

 Biography

 Early life

 Lissia Benoufella was born in the 1980s, in Algiers, Algeria.
-When they were four years old, their family of Kabyle origins, settled in France in order to flee the civil war that was raging in their country of origin.
+When they were four years old, their family of Kabyle origins, settled in France to flee the civil war that was raging in their country of origin.
 They remember the material distress of their parents upon their arrival, who both became teachers.